sso66/mobile-first-navigation/README.md

 > using a filter to make them go from gray to their natural pink.

 - **Step 5 - Animate the Logo**
 > The logo features an animated rotating arrow icon.
-This effect is created with a CSS transform to rotate the icon on
+This effect is created with a *CSS transform* to rotate the icon on
 > hover.

 - **Step 6 - Make the Navbar Responsive**
 > Our final challenge is to make the navbar switch to a fixed bottom bar on smaller screens.
-Mutually-exclusive media
+Mutually-exclusive **media
-> queries are used apply styles based on the screen width.
+> queries** are used apply styles based on the screen width.
 Notice how little code is needed to reposition the navbar for
 > small screens - the power of flexbox is its ability to transform columns to rows, or vice-versa.

 **Go Further**
 > You may have noticed how the navbar can cycle through themes - learn how to dynamically theme your website with a
-> little bit of plain JavaScript.
+> little bit of plain JavaScript - `theme.js`.